 5. American Psycho (2000)

-Patrick Bateman is unlike any character cinema has seen, perfectly portrayed by Christian Bale.
+Perfectly portrayed by Christian Bale, Patrick Bateman is unlike any character cinema has seen.
 He's charming, well-groomed, wealthy, with a gorgeous fiancée.
-The only thing is, he's a sociopath who kills for fun.
-Well, not really for fun as it's more of a compulsion.
+The only thing is, he's a full-blown sociopath who compulsively kills for fun.

 Set in the 1980s, American Psycho is one big jab at materialistic, New York yuppie culture.
-After sweating profusely at his co-worker's business card, Patrick decides to get Paul (played by Jared Leto) drunk and then chop him up like bits of wood.
+After sweating profusely at his co-worker's business card, Patrick decides to get Paul (played by Jared Leto) drunk so he can chop him up like bits of wood.

-What's remarkable is how casually Patrick carries out his murders.
-The way he'll smile through a remark like "Did you know I'm utterly insane?" as if homicide were completely normal.
+What's remarkable is how casually Patrick carries out his murders, the way he smiles through a remark like "Did you know I'm utterly insane?" as if homicide were completely normal.

 Patrick's eerie mix of coolness and insanity is what makes him such a legendary anti-hero.
-He's more concerned with clear skin and face masks than the pile of corpses in his closet, which have been mostly cut up with axes, chainsaws, and nail guns.
+He's more concerned with clear skin and face masks than the pile of corpses in his closet, which have been mostly desecrated with axes, chainsaws, and nail guns.

 4. A Nightmare on Elm Street (1984)

-What's most frightening (and effective) about A Nightmare on Elm Street is that the villain only appears in your dreams—and the injuries incurred show up in real-life, meaning death awaits every time you slumber.
+What's most frightening (and effective) about A Nightmare on Elm Street is that the villain only appears in your dreams, but the injuries incurred show up in real-life.
+In other words, death awaits every time you sleep.

-Freddie Krueger is basically the ghost of a child-killer, his face still melted from being burned alive by their parents.
-In the dream (or nightmare) world, he's a powerful force to be reckoned with, but he returns to a vulnerable, human state on Earth.
+Freddy Krueger is basically the ghost of a child-killer, his face still melted from being burned alive by their parents.
+In the dream (or nightmare) world, he's a powerful force to be reckoned with.
+But on Earth?
+He reverts to his vulnerable, human state.